 - No other entity is covering the costs of these outings.

-- They are entitled to a Disabled Child Benefit but do not receive one because they live in an institutional framework.
+- He/she is entitled to a Disabled Child Benefit but does not receive one because he/she lives in an institutional framework.

 A Child Residing in Foster Care

 - A foster family who owns a car, under certain conditions, may be eligible for Monthly Mobility Allowance for Vehicle Owners.

 - The foster family is responsible for contacting the National Insurance Institute to have themselves appointed as the authorized driver as they are the child's primary caregiver.

 Families with More Than One Child Eligible to Receive a Mobility Benefit

 - A family may receive only one standing loan for the purchase of a vehicle.
 There are two options for establishing the amount of the loan: